 - Selenium, and

 It has been known to strengthen the immune system, lower cholesterol, improve energy levels and help with digestion.
-Using Shilajit to improve gut health is widely relied upon by people all over the world.
+Using Shilajit gut health approaches is widely relied upon by people all over the world.

 - “How Strong Is Stomach Acid?” – K. Holland, 2 October 2020 [Healthline]